-In Year 7, students develop their understanding of music within a number of topics such as Instruments of the Orchestra, Composing (creating and developing musical skills) and The Elements (musical representations).
+In Year 7, students develop their understanding of music through topics on the Orchestra, composing and the elements of music.

 In Years 8 and 9, students gain knowledge and understanding of African and world music and extend their learning and musical skills further through the study of units such as Soundtracks, Musicals and Film and the study of groups and individual performers.

 All year groups are introduced to musical notation and throughout Key Stage 3 are able to develop their skills in reading and writing music.
 Within and through music students are encouraged to develop their skills in team work and working independently.
 They work collaboratively and as individuals to express their own musical and creative ideas.

 In Music we have many cross curricular links - Science - sound, Numeracy - timelines, counting and timing, English - technical vocabulary, following instructions, reading notation etc, History - the history of music and timelines, Geography - World music, which countries, different styles of music originated from and personal development.

 In Ashley High, whilst teaching and achieving all of this Music is fun!